Sanaya Irani

 Sanaya Irani (/hns/; born 17 September 1983) is an Indian actress who primarily works in Hindi television.
-Considered as one of the leading and popular television actress in India, Irani is a recipient of one ITA Award, one Indian Telly Award and three Gold Awards.

-Irani made her acting debut with the Hindi film Fanaa (2006) and television debut with Left Right Left (2007).
-Irani is best known for her portrayal of Gunjan Bhushan Shergill in Miley Jab Hum Tum, Khushi Gupta Raizada in Iss Pyaar Ko Kya Naam Doon? and Parvati Chauhan Ranawat in Rangrasiya.
-In 2015, she participated in Jhalak Dikhhla Jaa and emerged as the first runner up.
-She later participated in Nach Baliye in 2017 with her husband Mohit Sehgal and finished as second runner ups.
+Irani is best known for her roles in Iss Pyaar Ko Kya Naam Doon? and Miley Jab Hum Tum.
+She also participated in Nach Baliye 8 and Jhalak Dikhhla Jaa 8.

 Early life and education

 Irani was born on 17 September 1983 in Mumbai to an Irani (Zoroastrian) family.
 Irani spent seven years studying in The Lawrence School, Lovedale in Ooty.
 She graduated from Sydenham College of Commerce and Economics, Mumbai and was pursuing an MBA degree before becoming a model.

 Career

 Modelling career and film debut (2005-2007)

 Irani's first modelling portfolio was done by photographer-turned actor Boman Irani.
 Irani made her acting debut in the Yash Raj Film Fanaa (2006) as Mehbooba.
 The actress spent the year doing TV advertisements with Bollywood stars like Shahrukh Khan, Kareena Kapoor and others before entering television.
 She made her debut with Jagjit Singh's Tumko Dekha.
 At the beginning of her career, Irani wasn't fluent in Hindi and spoke of her struggles with the language on several occasions.